Guru-Asrith-N/Cryptohack/RSA.md

 ### RSA starter 6

-for signing , first you hash the message
+for signing , first you hash the message which is in bytes
 then convert hash to long integer
 finally you encrypt the number which you get using your private key . the public key can be used to decrypt
 signed_message = (m_hash) ^d mod N